Cannabis in New Jersey: 2017-2019 legislative debate on legalization

 In May 2017, state Senator Nicholas Scutari, a Democrat from Union, introduced legislation to legalize marijuana in New Jersey for recreational purposes.
-Under Scutari's proposal, adults aged 21 and over in the state would be able to legally consume marijuana and to legally possess up to one ounce of marijuana flower, plus 16 ounces of solid cannabis-infused products (i.e., edibles); 72 ounces of "liquid marijuana tinctures, drinks and oils," and seven grams of marijuana concentrate.
+Under Scutari's proposal, adults aged 21 and over in the state would be able to legally consume marijuana and to legally possess up to 1 oz of marijuana flower, plus 16 oz of solid cannabis-infused products (i.e., edibles); 72 USoz of "liquid marijuana tinctures, drinks and oils," and seven grams of marijuana concentrate.
 A state sales tax on marijuana products would go from 7% in the first year to 10% in the second year, progressively rising by 5% per year until the tax level reached 25%.
 "Unlike all of the eight states that already host recreational marijuana programs, New Jersey would not allow home cultivation."
 Christie strongly opposed any legalization of marijuana, calling the legislation "beyond stupidity" and "nothing more than crazy liberals who want to say everything's OK," and said that he would veto any legalization bill.

 In 2018, after Christie left office, the Democratic-controlled state legislature again considered the Scutari legalization bill.
 However "at least 15 competing marijuana bills, each with a different flavor and vision, have been proposed in the Assembly."
 Current governor Phil Murphy supports legalization, and vowed to sign a legalization bill in a bid to raise $1.3 billion in revenue. and fulfill a campaign pledge to sign a legalization bill within the first 100 days of his administration.